 To schedule an appointment, students can contact Counseling Services by calling the front desk at 617-747-2310, or emailing us at firstname.lastname@example.org and asking to schedule an initial assessment.
 Initial assessments are generally scheduled within two weeks and last about 30 minutes.
 During the initial assessment, the student's current needs are assessed and a determination of next steps is reached.
 Some students benefit from seeing a therapist on campus, and others benefit from getting a referral for treatment outside of Counseling Services.
 Regardless of the outcome, we are committed to supporting students as they work through the challenges that bring them to Counseling Services.

-If a student is experiencing a mental health emergency during normal business hours, he or she can contact Counseling Services by calling 617-747-2310, or go to the Counseling and Advising Center on the third floor of 939 Boylston Street and ask to speak with the on-call counselor.
+A student experiencing a mental health emergency during normal business hours can call Counseling Services at 617-747-2310, or visit the Counseling and Advising Center on the third floor of 939 Boylston Street and ask to speak with the on-call counselor.
 The on-call counselor will meet with the student as soon as possible.

 - Assessment and referral